Natural language understanding: Components and architecture

-Regardless of the approach used, most natural-language-understanding systems share some common components.
+Regardless of the approach used, most NLU systems share some common components.
 The system needs a lexicon of the language and a parser and grammar rules to break sentences into an internal representation.
 The construction of a rich lexicon with a suitable ontology requires significant effort, e.g., the Wordnet lexicon required many person-years of effort.

 The system also needs theory from semantics to guide the comprehension.
 The interpretation capabilities of a language-understanding system depend on the semantic theory it uses.
 Competing semantic theories of language have specific trade-offs in their suitability as the basis of computer-automated semantic interpretation.
 These range from naive semantics or stochastic semantic analysis to the use of pragmatics to derive meaning from context.
 Semantic parsers convert natural-language texts into formal meaning representations.

-Advanced applications of natural-language understanding also attempt to incorporate logical inference within their framework.
+Advanced applications of NLU also attempt to incorporate logical inference within their framework.
 This is generally achieved by mapping the derived meaning into a set of assertions in predicate logic, then using logical deduction to arrive at conclusions.
 Therefore, systems based on functional languages such as Lisp need to include a subsystem to represent logical assertions, while logic-oriented systems such as those using the language Prolog generally rely on an extension of the built-in logical representation framework.

-The management of context in natural-language understanding can present special challenges.
+The management of context in NLU can present special challenges.
 A large variety of examples and counter examples have resulted in multiple approaches to the formal modeling of context, each with specific strengths and weaknesses.